 Breast Enlargement (Breast Augmentation)

 A very popular procedure, adding a breast implant under the chest muscles and breast tissue to create a proportionate, natural shape.
-In New Zealand, the choices are between saline and silicone filled breast implants, although even saline implants have a silicone outer shell.
-Silicone-filled implants are the implants Mr. Bialostocki uses.
-Newer designs have a cohesive gel that hold their shape and if they are damaged the silicone won't migrate far.
-They have been thoroughly researched and the best manufacturers now offer lifetime warranties on their breast implants.
+The choices are between saline and silicone filled breast implants, although in New Zealand, the majority of implants used are Silicone filled.
+(Even saline implants have a silicone outer shell.)
+Motiva® silicone-filled implants from Establishment Labs are the implants Mr. Bialostocki uses.
+Current designs have a cohesive gel that hold their shape and if they are damaged the silicone won't migrate far.
+There are pros and cons to implants with different-textured surfaces which Mr Bialostocki discusses with all patients.
 Choosing the right size and shape for an individual woman is an art, and there are many options to select from.